Ujjwalk007/Ujjwalk007/README.md

 - Learning  Python, Data Analysis and Machine Learning
 - A passionate Web developer, Currently learning Web Development Using MERN Stack
 - Do try my small React Project [TaskMaster](https://taskmasterapp.onrender.com/)
-- Always excited to learn new technologies,open for an Intern or a new job opportunity.
+- Always excited to learn new technologies,open for an Intern or a job opportunity.

 <br><br>